Tsum Valley Trek Details:

 - Public bus from Kathmandu to Sotikhola

-- Trekking Permit-Trekkers Information Management System (TIMS) card, Manaslu Conservation Area Project (MCAP) permit
+- All trekking permit-Trekkers Information Management System (TIMS) card, Manaslu Conservation Area Project (MCAP) permit

 - Three nights accommodation at 3 stars hotel in Kathmandu and one night in Pokhara on the basis of twin sharing including breakfast